-Since its launch in 2013, over 200 researchers have received access to The Zuckerberg Files.
-Here are some of the publications that have utilized the archive:
+Since its launch in 2013, hundreds of researchers and journalists have received access to The Zuckerberg Files.
+Here are just some of the publications that have utilized the archive.

 - Hoffmann, A. L. (2016, April 19).
 Facebook is worried about users sharing less – but it only has itself to blame.
 The Guardian.

 - Hoffmann, A. L. (2016, September 2).
 The Zuckerberg Files: everything the Facebook CEO has said publicly.
 The Guardian.

 - Morais, B. (2013).
 Sharing is caring is sharing.
 The New Yorker.

 - McHugh, M. (2019).
 A Brief History of Facebook’s Party Lines on Privacy.
 The Ringer.